 Questions about family law issues in Texas?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the material that we shared with you today, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity for you and your family to learn more about your circumstances and to receive direct feedback from one of our attorneys.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+These consultations are an excellent opportunity for you and your family to learn more about your circumstances and receive direct feedback from one of our attorneys.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"